signalwerk/paramatters/pages/research/index.md

 *A parametric glyph in motion by Prototypo*

 A web-based editor for parametric typefaces.
 The editor allows to modify but not to create three different parametric typefaces.
 The .ptf-format (parametric typeface) is is very advanced and allows for complex but free font models.
+[prototypo-builder](https://github.com/byte-foundry/prototypo-builder) is a new Project to generate the .ptf-Files in a Browser.

 #### Pro
 * hight quality font models